-It was our girls’ deaths which set me on the road to setting up LauraLynn House, Ireland’s first children’s hospice.
-I know Laura and Lynn are very happy that something so good has finally come to pass and that many sick children and families will now receive the care, comfort and respite that children’s hospice brings, especially the wonderful care at the all too sad end-of- life.
-So, I guess my message that I’m sure my angels would agree with, is that the care, comfort, respite support and most of all, choice which children’s palliative care brings is so very wonderful.
+It was our girls’ deaths that set me on the road to setting up LauraLynn House, Ireland’s first children’s hospice.
+I know Laura and Lynn are very happy that something some good has finally come to pass and that many sick children and families now receive the care, comfort and respite that a children’s hospice uniquely brings; especially the wonderful care at the all too sad end-of- life.
+So, I guess my message, that I’m sure my angels would agree with, is that the care, comfort, respite support and most of all, choice which children’s palliative care brings is so very wonderful.
 And I think children and young people are not given the credit for how amazingly they deal with dying, for the most part.
-It is we adults who find it much more difficult to deal with.
+It is we, adults, who find it much more difficult to deal with.

 I wish I could learn,

 like everyone else.